-WideSide® View is only available if you have purchased and connected an optional-purchase WideSide® transducer accessory and when Transducer Select is set to WideSide® (see Sonar Menu Tab: Transducer Select).
+WideSide® View is only available if you have connected a WideSide® transducer accessory and when Transducer Select is set to WideSide® (see Sonar Menu Tab: Transducer Select).
+The WideSide® transducer requires a separate purchase.
 The WideSide® View displays information from the 455 kHz WideSide® transducer.
 Three views are available: Left, Right and Both.
 The default view is Both.
 Information from both the left and right beams are displayed simultaneously.
 The depth of the water beneath the boat is always displayed.
 A bottom contour may be present while bank fishing or fishing river channels.
 When fishing in the open water, a bottom contour will not be present, and only sonar returns from either debris or fish will be displayed.